voucherifyio/voucherify-js-sdk/README.md

 ### X-Management-Token

 - **Type**: API key
 - **API key parameter name**: X-Management-Token
 - **Location**: HTTP header

 ### X-Voucherify-OAuth

 - **Type**: OAuth
 - **Flow**: implicit
 - **Authorization URL**: https://api.voucherify.io/v1/oauth/token
 - **Scopes**:
-  - `api`: Gives access to whole server-side API.
+  - api: Gives access to whole server-side API.
-  - `vouchers`: Gives access to all endpoints and methods starting with `v1/vouchers`.
+  - vouchers: Gives access to all endpoints and methods starting with &#x60;v1/vouchers&#x60;.
-  - `client_api`: Gives access to whole client-side API.
+  - client_api: Gives access to whole client-side API.
-  - `client_vouchers`: Gives access to all endpoints and methods starting with `/client/v1/vouchers`.
+  - client_vouchers: Gives access to all endpoints and methods starting with &#x60;/client/v1/vouchers&#x60;.
-  - `promotions`: Gives access to all endpoints and methods starting with `/v1/promotions`.
+  - promotions: Gives access to all endpoints and methods starting with &#x60;/v1/promotions&#x60;.
-  - `client_promotions`: Gives access to all endpoints and methods starting with `/client/v1/promotions`
+  - client_promotions: Gives access to all endpoints and methods starting with &#x60;/client/v1/promotions&#x60;
-  - `campaigns`: Gives access to all endpoints and methods starting with `v1/campaigns`.
+  - campaigns: Gives access to all endpoints and methods starting with &#x60;v1/campaigns&#x60;.
-  - `client_publish`: Gives access to all endpoints and methods starting with `/client/v1/publish`.
+  - client_publish: Gives access to all endpoints and methods starting with &#x60;/client/v1/publish&#x60;.
-  - `exports`: Gives access to all endpoints and methods starting with `/v1/exports`.
+  - exports: Gives access to all endpoints and methods starting with &#x60;/v1/exports&#x60;.
-  - `publications`: Gives access to all endpoints and methods starting with `/v1/publications`.
+  - publications: Gives access to all endpoints and methods starting with &#x60;/v1/publications&#x60;.
-  - `client_validate`: Gives access to all endpoints and methods starting with `/client/v1/validate`.
+  - client_validate: Gives access to all endpoints and methods starting with &#x60;/client/v1/validate&#x60;.
-  - `validations`: Gives access to all endpoints and methods starting with `/v1/validations`.
+  - validations: Gives access to all endpoints and methods starting with &#x60;/v1/validations&#x60;.
-  - `client_validations`: Gives access to all endpoints and methods starting with `/client/v1/validations`.
+  - client_validations: Gives access to all endpoints and methods starting with &#x60;/client/v1/validations&#x60;.
-  - `qualifications`: Gives access to all endpoints and methods starting with `/v1/qualifications`.
+  - qualifications: Gives access to all endpoints and methods starting with &#x60;/v1/qualifications&#x60;.
-  - `client_qualifications`: Gives access to all endpoints and methods starting with `/client/v1/qualifications`.
+  - client_qualifications: Gives access to all endpoints and methods starting with &#x60;/client/v1/qualifications&#x60;.
-  - `client_redeem`: Gives access to all endpoints and methods starting with `/client/v1/redeem
+  - client_redeem: Gives access to all endpoints and methods starting with &#x60;/client/v1/redeem
-  - `redemptions`: Gives access to all endpoints and methods starting with `/v1/redemptions`.
+  - redemptions: Gives access to all endpoints and methods starting with &#x60;/v1/redemptions&#x60;.
-  - `client_redemptions`: Gives access to all endpoints and methods starting with `/client/v1/redemptions`
+  - client_redemptions: Gives access to all endpoints and methods starting with &#x60;/client/v1/redemptions&#x60;
-  - `customers`: Gives access to all endpoints and methods starting with `/v1/customers`.
+  - customers: Gives access to all endpoints and methods starting with &#x60;/v1/customers&#x60;.
-  - `client_customers`: Gives access to all endpoints and methods starting with `/client/v1/customers`.
+  - client_customers: Gives access to all endpoints and methods starting with &#x60;/client/v1/customers&#x60;.
-  - `orders`: Gives access to all endpoints and methods starting with `/v1/orders`.
+  - orders: Gives access to all endpoints and methods starting with &#x60;/v1/orders&#x60;.
-  - `products`: Gives access to all endpoints and methods starting with `/v1/products`.
+  - products: Gives access to all endpoints and methods starting with &#x60;/v1/products&#x60;.
-  - `skus`: Gives access to all endpoints and methods starting with `/v1/SKUs`.
+  - skus: Gives access to all endpoints and methods starting with &#x60;/v1/SKUs&#x60;.
-  - `validation-rules`: Gives access to all endpoints and methods starting with `/v1/validation-rules`.
+  - validation-rules: Gives access to all endpoints and methods starting with &#x60;/v1/validation-rules&#x60;.
-  - `validation-rules-assignments`: Gives access to all endpoints and methods starting with `/v1/validation-rules-assignments
+  - validation-rules-assignments: Gives access to all endpoints and methods starting with &#x60;/v1/validation-rules-assignments
-  - `segments`: Gives access to all endpoints and methods starting with `/v1/segments`.
+  - segments: Gives access to all endpoints and methods starting with &#x60;/v1/segments&#x60;.
-  - `events`: Gives access to all endpoints and methods starting with `/v1/events`.
+  - events: Gives access to all endpoints and methods starting with &#x60;/v1/events&#x60;.
-  - `client_events`: Gives access to all endpoints and methods starting with `client/v1/events`.
+  - client_events: Gives access to all endpoints and methods starting with &#x60;client/v1/events&#x60;.
-  - `rewards`: Gives access to all endpoints and methods starting with `/v1/rewards`.
+  - rewards: Gives access to all endpoints and methods starting with &#x60;/v1/rewards&#x60;.
-  - `assets`: Gives access to all endpoints and methods starting with `/v1/assets`.
+  - assets: Gives access to all endpoints and methods starting with &#x60;/v1/assets&#x60;.
-  - `task-results`: Gives access to all endpoints and methods starting with `/v1/task-results`.
+  - task-results: Gives access to all endpoints and methods starting with &#x60;/v1/task-results&#x60;.
-  - `loyalties`: Gives access to all endpoints and methods starting with `/v1/loyalties`.
+  - loyalties: Gives access to all endpoints and methods starting with &#x60;/v1/loyalties&#x60;.
-  - `client_consents`: Gives access to all endpoints and methods starting with `client/v1/consents`.
+  - client_consents: Gives access to all endpoints and methods starting with &#x60;client/v1/consents&#x60;.
-  - `consents`: Gives access to all endpoints and methods starting with `/v1/consents`.
+  - consents: Gives access to all endpoints and methods starting with &#x60;/v1/consents&#x60;.
-  - `async-actions`: Gives access to all endpoints and methods starting with `/v1/async-actions`.
+  - async-actions: Gives access to all endpoints and methods starting with &#x60;/v1/async-actions&#x60;.
-  - `product-collections`: Gives access to all endpoints and methods starting with `/v1/product-collections`.
+  - product-collections: Gives access to all endpoints and methods starting with &#x60;/v1/product-collections&#x60;.
-  - `categories`: Gives access to all endpoints and methods starting with `/v1/categories`.
+  - categories: Gives access to all endpoints and methods starting with &#x60;/v1/categories&#x60;.
-  - `metadata-schemas`: Gives access to all endpoints and methods starting with `/v1/metadata-schemas`.
+  - metadata-schemas: Gives access to all endpoints and methods starting with &#x60;/v1/metadata-schemas&#x60;.
-  - `locations`: Gives access to all endpoints and methods starting with `/v1/locations`.
+  - locations: Gives access to all endpoints and methods starting with &#x60;/v1/locations&#x60;.
-  - `referrals`: Gives access to all endpoints and methods starting with `/v1/referrals`.
+  - referrals: Gives access to all endpoints and methods starting with &#x60;/v1/referrals&#x60;.
-  - `trash-bin`: Gives access to all endpoints and methods starting with `/v1/trash-bin`.
+  - trash-bin: Gives access to all endpoints and methods starting with &#x60;/v1/trash-bin&#x60;.
-  - `templates`: Gives access to all endpoints and methods starting with `/v1/templates`.
+  - templates: Gives access to all endpoints and methods starting with &#x60;/v1/templates&#x60;.

 ## 📅 Changelog